WFNF (FM)

-WFNF is an FM radio station licensed to the city of Brazil, Indiana.
-The station operates on the FM radio frequency of 92.7 MHz, FM channel 224.
+WFNF (92.7 FM) is a commercial radio station licensed to Brazil, Indiana, featuring an active rock format.
 The studios were located at 1301 Ohio Street in Terre Haute, Indiana, but were moved to 925 Wabash Avenue Suite 300.
 The building at 13th and Ohio was completely torn down in July 2013.

 History

 Brazil, Indiana's first radio station went on the air in 1958 as WITE, with a 3-tower directional antenna.
 In 1972, the AM station reverted to a daytime-only station with one tower, and the call letters, WWCM.
 This coincided with the construction of FM station WWCM at 97.7 that same year.

 The FM station originally operated with 3,000 watts at 97.7 MHz when it signed on in 1972 as WWCM-FM, playing country music.
 The format changed to album rock in 1979 as WBDJ.
 However, both WBDJ and its AM sister (1130 WWCM, now WFNB) went silent in 1983 after their owners declared bankruptcy.

 The stations were sold in 1985 to Mark Lange of Vincennes, Indiana, and returned to the air with new call letters and formats.
 97.7 FM adopted the WSDM calls and an adult contemporary format, which was soon dropped to simulcast with the country format of its AM sister (by then known as WBZL; it became WSDM in 1990 and WSDX in 2000).
 The FM's power was doubled to 6,000 watts in 1989.
 WBZL and WSDM were sold in 1990 to Dan Lacy and Mike Petersen (under the name Equity One Media Partners), and on Halloween of that year, WSDM-FM switched format to oldies, utilizing ABC/SMN's Pure Gold satellite service.

 The WSDM stations were destroyed by a deliberately set fire on November 22, 1996; the arsonist was immediately apprehended and later sentenced to 18 years in prison.
 Wisdom 98 was back on the air by the end of the month, although WSDM (AM) remained off the air until the following April.
 More changes marked 1998 for WSDM-AM-FM, as Dan Lacy and Mike Petersen bought out their fellow shareholders in Equity One Media Partners, creating Crossroads Communications, Inc., and the stations' main offices were moved from Brazil to Terre Haute.